andornaut/filectrl/README.md

 * [andornaut@github /til/ubuntu#default-applications](https://github.com/andornaut/til/blob/master/docs/ubuntu.md#default-applications)
 * [XDG MIME Applications](https://wiki.archlinux.org/title/XDG_MIME_Applications)

+You can select a file, then press "f" to open it using the default application configured in your environment.

-Edit `~/.config/filectrl/config.toml` to configure which terminal to use:
+You can also press "t" to open a terminal at the current directory.
+Edit `~/.config/filectrl/config.toml` to configure the command to use to run the terminal.

 ```toml
 # %s will be replaced by the directory path: